Wong801/dans-backend/README.md

 ## What is this?

-This is an express-based REST API that acts as a management system for Gemilang Synergy's product.
+This is an express-based REST API

 ## Brief list of ENV Variables